lokesh09s/news_bot/README.md

 # Python news discord bot
-This discord bot will give you a random news with summarized content everytime you type news/r in group chat
+This discord bot will give you a random news with summarized content everytime you type news/r in a group chat